pattonsgirl/CEG2350/docs/CheckIns/CI1.md

 ## Git / GitHub Workflow & Command Line (Lab 01)

-1. What is the difference between a commit and a sync (push)?
+1. In git, what is the difference between / when should I use a commit versus a sync (push)?

 2. Explain the difference between an absolute path and a relative path to a directory.